donphi/dodo/docs/graph-visualization.md

 ## Overview

-The project includes both 2D and 3D force-directed graph visualizations to display network data.
-These visualizations are implemented using the following React-specific libraries:
+The project currently focuses on hierarchical tree visualizations to display network data.
+The available visualizations are:

-- `react-force-graph-3d` - For 3D graph visualization
+- Tidy Tree - A hierarchical tree layout that organizes nodes in a clean, structured format
-- `react-force-graph-2d` - For 2D graph visualization
+- Radial Tidy Tree - A circular hierarchical layout with the root node at the center

-- `three.js` - For 3D rendering (used by react-force-graph-3d)
+> **Note:** 2D and 3D force-directed graph visualizations and Sunburst visualization are temporarily disabled and will be re-enabled in a future update.

 ## Components